 Wealth.com

-When I joined Wealth.com, they were a new fintech start-up on a mission to revolutionize estate planning.
-We were tasked with creating a brand identity that conveyed expertise and approachability.
-I was responsible for writing and overseeing all forms of external messaging, including website, print and digital marketing materials, blog entires, product materials, social media, press releases and more.
+When I joined Wealth.com, a new fintech startup on a mission to revolutionize estate planning, we were tasked with creating a brand identity that felt knowledgable yet approachable.
+I led the writing and oversight of all external messaging, including website copy, print and digital marketing materials, blog entries, product materials, social media, press releases, and more.

 Role: Copy Director